lawankorn-m/Clathrin/README.md

 2) feature selection.ipynb
 To implement ElasticNet Feature Selection

-3) classifier.ipynb
+3) PLM-CLA.ipynb
-To implement LSTM classifier
+To implement the proposed PLM-CLA architecture that was based on LSTM-based classifier with Batch Normalization and SelfAttention

 Dataset